noscreator/featurastic-forgot-password-page/README.md

-# Featuristic Registration Page
+# Featuristic Forgot Password Page
-Welcome to the Feature-Rich Registration Page repository!
-This project provides a registration page with a variety of features for user sign-up.
+Welcome to the Feature-Rich Password Reset Page repository!
+This project provides a Password Reset page with a variety of features for user forgot thait password.

 ## Features

-- User-friendly registration form
+- User-friendly forgot password form
 - Customizable input validation
 - Provides an engaging interface with interactive buttons and animations.
-- Ensures a secure regisration experience with customizable form fields.
 - Responsive design for various devices

 ## Technologies Used